DhanvardiniRajendran25/CourtVisionAI/README.md

 ### Stub Endpoints

-These return `{"status": "not_implemented"}` so the frontend can wire up all pages immediately without waiting for backend completion:
+These return `{"status": "not_implemented"}` so the frontend can wire up all pages immediately:

 ```
 POST /api/video/analyze